The one who started it all... DF Chalk Talk

 Bit of trivia...
 "Bodhran" is the Gaelic word for Drum.

 2005 Drum Horse Gelding, Monty is a half brother to our Chalk.
 He joined us in 2006 when he was just 6 mos old.
-He is now ridden and loved by our 22 year old daughter Jordan.
+Since she was 13 he has been ridden and loved by our 25 year old daughter Jordan.
 Monty is the clown of the farm with his nose into literally everything.
 We cannot imagine life without this guy!

 JK Ima Skippy Hitman

 1996 APHA gelding.
 Hitman has been Tanya's buddy for quite a few years.
 Purchased as a 2 yr old, Hitman has done it all.
 He has been trail ridden from the mountains to the seas, has barrel raced with Tanya in both NBHA and IPRA, has taken the kids to game days and team penning and even helped Scott on a wild cattle round up!
 You could not ask for a better all around horse.
 Everyone just loves the Hitman!

 Wauk Away Brave Bear